DMagic1/CapCom/README.md

 ##### Currently selected contract is indicated by the green bar on the left
   * By holding the **multi-select key** (left Ctrl by default; can be edited) multiple contracts can be selected
-  * Multiple contracts can be accepted, declined, or cancelled if possible
+  * Multiple contracts can be accepted, declined, or canceled if allowed

 #### Contract Header
 ![][CC:contract-header]